zachherington/project1-repo/project-proposal.md

 #### Zach Herington

 ## Project Description/Outline
-* Impact of weather related changes on ride share services
+* Using census and weather, how are different ride share services impacted.

 ## Research Questions to Answer
 * What areas of the map are most affected by weather changes?